 - 1/2 cup diced tomatoes

-Whisk together the cornstarch, 1 teaspoon of the soy sauce and Chinese rice wine in a small bowl.
+- Whisk the cornstarch, soy sauce and rice wine (or sherry) together in a small bowl.
 Add the pork, season with a few grinds of black pepper and toss to coat evenly with the cornstarch mixture.
-Allow to marinate for 10 to 15 minutes.
+Set aside at room temperature for 10 minutes.